pivotal/docs-tap/tap-gui/cluster-view-setup.hbs.md

 ## <a id="set-up-service-account"></a> Set up a Service Account to view resources on a cluster

-To view resources on the `Built` or `Run` clusters, create a service account on the `View` cluster that can `get`, `watch`, and `list` resources on that those clusters.
+To view resources on the `Build` or `Run` clusters, create a service account on the `View` cluster that can `get`, `watch`, and `list` resources on those clusters.

 You first create a `ClusterRole` with these rules and a `ServiceAccount` in its own `Namespace`, and then bind the `ClusterRole` to the `ServiceAccount`.
-Depending on your topology, not every cluster will have all of the below objects.
-For example, the `Build` cluster won't have any of the `serving.knative.dev` objects by design since it doesn't run the workloads themselves.
-Feel free to edit the below object lists to reflect your topology.
+Depending on your topology, not every cluster has all of the following objects.
+For example, the `Build` cluster doesn't have any of the `serving.knative.dev` objects, by design, because it doesn't run the workloads themselves.

-To do so:
+You can edit the following object lists to reflect your topology.

+To set up a Service Account to view resources on a cluster:

 1. Copy this YAML content into a file called `tap-gui-viewer-service-account-rbac.yaml`.